 Seven common questions people ask their family dentist

-If you’re looking for a family dentist in Bolton, you may have some questions about your child’s teeth.
+If you’re looking for a family dentist in Bolton, you may also be looking to seek advice about your child’s teeth.
 We’ve put together seven of the questions we commonly hear:

 1. When should I first bring my child to see you?

 Dental problems can occur from an early age, so the earlier we can begin seeing your child, the better.
 We can help give you advice and discuss common problems such as tooth decay caused by baby bottles, as well as issues such as teething and prolonged thumb sucking.
-If you need some pointers for brushing your child’s teeth or, as they get older, helping them brush their own teeth, we’ll be happy to help.
+If you need some pointers for brushing your child’s teeth or, as they get older, helping them brush their own teeth, the team at our dentist in Bolton would be happy to help.

 2. My friend mentioned that there are paediatric dentists.
 Is it OK to see a general dentist?